Language with Vision: a Study on Grounded Word and Sentence Embeddings: Grounding for smaller datasets

+{Thus far, our grounding approach has been shown to be effective in conjunction with pre-trained word embedding models and advanced sentence-level language models, when training data for a given downstream task is scarce.
+In both cases, however, large amounts of textual training data from different domains have been utilized.
+The amount of training data plays a big role in shaping performance on downstream tasks \citep{beltagy2019scibert, lee2020biobert}, and in general is an important determinant of the quality of industrial word embeddings \citep{wang2019evaluating, elekes2018resources, johns2022content}.
+This section details two concluding experiments that address the question of whether visual grounding is also beneficial for embeddings calculated from much more modest training data.
+As human lexical acquisition develops rapidly on the basis of restricted amounts of training data, a solid improvement due to visual grounding even under limited exposure would provide support for the possibility that human learning also benefits from visual grounding.}

-The performance of static word embedding models varies depending on the diversity and the size of the training corpus \citep{wang2019evaluating, elekes2018resources, johns2022content}.
-That raises the question of how robust our grounding approach is with respect to these measurements, especially in a more cognitively plausible setup where we have limited amount of training data available.
-For this aim, we trained the GloVe model from scratch on two small and different training corpora and measured the improvements of our grounding approach on each corpus using the word similarity benchmarks (see section ~\ref{sec:evaluation}).
-We obtained textual and grounded embeddings by training on TASA and Text8 corpora separately.
-TASA \citep{zeno1995educator} has served as training corpus for, e.g., Latent Semantic Analysis \citep{Landauer1999LatentAlone}.
-Text8 is a small corpus sampled from Wikipedia to allow quick testing of models.\footnote{\url{https://cs.fit.edu/~mmahoney/compression/textdata.html}} Table~\ref{nlp_limited_data} reports the comparison between textual embeddings and grounded embeddings for both corpora.
-Our grounded approach (TASA-G and Text8-G) consistently improves on top of textual embeddings (TASA-T and Text8-T) despite the small size and the diversity of the training corpora.
-The robustness of our grounding method for word-based embeddings across a wide range of tasks provides a firm basis for exploring their usefulness for experimental studies of human cognition.
+We, therefore, trained the GloVe model from scratch on two small and different training corpora and measured the improvements of our grounding approach on each corpus using the word similarity benchmarks (see section ~\ref{sec:evaluation}).
+Initially, we obtained textual embeddings by training on two distinct corpora: TASA and Text8.
+TASA \citep{zeno1995educator} has served as a training corpus for, e.g., Latent Semantic Analysis \citep{Landauer1999LatentAlone}.
+Text8 is a small corpus sampled from Wikipedia to allow quick testing of language models.\footnote {\url{https://cs.fit.edu/~mmahoney/compression/textdata.html}} Our best grounding model (see Section~\ref{sec:proposed_method}) is then applied to the textual embeddings to obtain visually grounded embeddings.
+Table~\ref{nlp_limited_data} reports the comparison between textual embeddings and grounded embeddings for both corpora.
+Our grounded approach (TASA-G and Text8-G) consistently improves on top of textual embeddings (TASA-T and Text8-T) despite the small size of these corpora and the very different nature of the training corpora.{We further confirmed the statistical significance ($p \leq 0.0008$) of the performance improvements observed by conducting t-tests on both datasets.} The robustness of our grounding method for word-based embeddings holds not only across a wide range of tasks, but also for different amounts of training data, providing a firm basis for expecting grounded embeddings to provide improved precision to studies of human cognition that make use of embeddings.